wuzhengy/TAU/README.md

 - member with power/balance(0/0) in a chain = read only.
 - bootstrap ports 6881 is considered level ONE cache boostrap, software should remember these ips for future bootstrap and software release.
 - URL TAUchain:?bs=pk1&bs=pk2&dn=chainID // maybe 10 bootstrap publickeys provided
+- community discovery: allow user to annouce community and discovery

 ### Genesis
 ```